List of Soul Reapers in Bleach: Kaien Shiba

 Kaien Shiba (志波 海燕, Shiba Kaien) was a former lieutenant of Squad Thirteen, which his wife Miyako Shiba also belonged to.
 He is the brother of Ganju and Kūkaku Shiba.
 Kaien's physical appearance closely resembles that of Ichigo, a fact noted by Byakuya early on in the series, except Kaien had black hair.
 During Rukia's entrance as a new member of the squad, Kaien and Miyako are the only ones to treat her as a normal Soul Reaper and thus their equal, rather than as a noble of the Kuchiki family.
 Kaien becomes Rukia's mentor and helps her achieve her shikai, teaching her many things that would help her later on in life.
 After Miyako is possessed and murdered by the hollow Metastacia, Kaien is also possessed by Metastacia while on a mission to slay it, and Rukia is eventually forced to kill him.
 After Metastacia returns to Hueco Mundo, it is consumed by Espada Aaroniero Arruruerie, who also absorbs Kaien's soul and becomes able to assume his form and use his abilities.

 The name of Kaien's zanpakutō is Nejibana (捩花, literally "Spiranthes", "Twisted Flower" in the English dub).
 The shikai command is "Surge, Water and Heaven" (水天逆巻け, suiten sakamake), translated as "Rage through the Seas and Heavens" in the English dub, or "Rankle the Seas and Heavens" in some translations.
 His shikai takes the form of a trident and has the ability to create and control water.

-Toshihiko Seki voices Kaien's character in the Japanese version of the anime, while in the English dub, he is voiced by Kim Strauss (in his first appearance in a flashback scene in episode 49) and Dave Mallow (in later flashbacks).
+Toshihiko Seki voices Kaien's character in the original Japanese version of the anime.
+In the English dub, he is voiced by Kim Strauss (in his first appearance in a flashback scene in episode 49) and Dave Mallow (in later flashbacks).

 Miyako Shiba

 Miyako Shiba (志波 都, Shiba Miyako) was the former Third Seat Officer of Squad Thirteen and lieutenant to her husband Kaien.
 Like her husband, Miyako treated Rukia as a normal Soul Reaper during her entrance, rather than a noble, and quickly became Rukia's personal idol.
 Miyako was assigned to a mission that eventually led to her death by the hollow Metastacia, who had infected her body and caused her to kill all members of her squad while under its control.

-She is voiced by Sumi Shimamoto in the Japanese version of the anime and Cindy Robinson in the English dub.
+She is voiced by Sumi Shimamoto in the original Japanese version of the anime and Cindy Robinson in the English dub.

 Kiyone Kotetsu

 Kiyone Kotetsu (虎徹 清音, Kotetsu Kiyone) is the co-Third Seat Officer of Squad Thirteen, a position she shares with Sentarō Kotsubaki, whom she often competes with in order to impress her captain.
 She is the younger sister of Isane, the Vice-Captain of Squad Four.
 Because of her short hair and youthful appearance, Kiyone can easily be mistaken for a boy.

-She is voiced by Chinami Nishimura in the Japanese version of the anime and Cindy Robinson in the English dub.
+She is voiced by Chinami Nishimura in the origina; Japanese version of the anime and Cindy Robinson in the English dub.